 |Course Title||BTEC Level 3 Foundation Diploma/Diploma/Extended Diploma in Information Technology|

-The use of technology is forever increasing, and to some degree we all depend on technology to accomplish specific tasks.
-The course consists of a variety of units that explore emerging themes and will prepare learners for a range of higher education courses and job roles related to a particular sector.
+The course consists of a variety of units that explore emerging themes and will prepare you for a range of higher education courses and job roles related to a particular sector.

 A full-time two-year course starting September.

 You will start on a pathway determined by your career aspirations.
-Pathways include: 1.
-Networking - For those interested in becoming network specialists.
+Pathways include: Networking: For those interested in becoming network specialists.
 Typical tasks include monitoring systems for potential issues, performing routine maintenance and developing recommendations for improvements to computer systems.
 You will have the opportunity to study for the Cisco IT Essentials, which is an industry recognised PC Technician Qualification.
-2. Programming - For those interested in developing their skills using a variety of languages, to write, test, maintain and develop software.
+Programming: For those interested in developing your skills using a variety of languages, to write, test, maintain and develop software.
 Typical tasks include updating and expanding existing programmes, debugging and fixing errors, and developing code to suit an end user.
-3. Animation/Graphics - For those interested in a field where you can use your imagination and develop your creative skills.
+Animation/Graphics: For those interested in a field where you can use your imagination and develop your creative skills.
 Typical tasks include devising and planning projects, using computer animation packages to bring your ideas to life and testing for accuracy and detail.
-4. Web Design - For those interested in creating and developing websites.
-Typical tasks include designing web pages, uploading media content and creating a vision for a client.
+Web Design: For those interested in creating and developing websites.
+Typical tasks include designing web pages, uploading media content and creating a vision for a client. client.

 To be successful in the IT industry, you need to be organised, methodical and be able to manage a number of deadlines.
 You will also work within teams, and be able to develop relationships with people from a variety of different industries.
 English and communication skills are particularly important, as you need to be able to listen carefully and identify the needs of the client.
 You will have to describe problems and solutions in detail and be able to clearly present your findings verbally or by writing a report.
 Interpreting responses are critical when interpretation feedback so that projects can be improved.
 Carrying out calculations and problem solving is a daily feature when working within the IT industry.
 This can be diagnosing technical issues or creating programmes that provide a solution.
 A logical and systematic approach is required in all career paths as well as ensuring accuracy throughout.